First vs Third Party Lenses

 However, if there is a first party lens that is also a strong contender, then compare the two side-by-side, keeping in mind some of the advantages that I mentioned above.

-Way back in step 1 of this digital SLR lens guide, I introduced you to Chris, who is looking for a good lens to photograph his son's little league games.
+In Step 1, I introduced you to Chris, who's looking for a good lens to photograph his son's little league games.

-Chris is putting together a digital SLR lens wish list - a complete picture of his ideal lens.
+Chris is building his digital SLR lens wish list one feature at a time.